Heterogeneous Domain Adaptation with Positive and Unlabeled Data: Positive and Unlabeled Heterogeneous Domain Adaptation

-\red{This approach can be ineffective due to the following the reason.} HUDA methods learn feature transformers that reduce the distribution divergence between $\hat{X}_s$ and $\hat{X}_t$ under some metric, such as MMD.
-However, recall that $\hat{X}_s$ includes only positive data while $\hat{X}_t$ includes both positive and negative data. \red{Due to this gap, the mapping that reduces the distribution divergence between $\hat{X}_s$ and $\hat{X}_t$ does not necessarily generate a feature space that gives high discriminative performance on the target data.
-Indeed, we experimentally confirmed that this naive combination of HUDA and PU learning did not work in Sec.~\ref{experiments}.} One solution to overcome this difficulty is to reduce the distribution divergence between the whole source data $X_s$ and the data in $X_t$ with positive labels only.
-In the next section, we propose a new method with considering this difficulty.
+However, this naive combination approach can be ineffective due to the following the reason.
+HUDA methods learn feature transformers that reduce the distribution divergence between $\hat{X}_s$ and $\hat{X}_t$ under some metric, such as MMD.
+However, recall that $\hat{X}_s$ includes only positive data while $\hat{X}_t$ includes both positive and negative data.
+Due to this gap, the mapping that reduces the distribution divergence between $\hat{X}_s$ and $\hat{X}_t$ does not necessarily generate a feature space that gives high discriminative performance on the target data, as described in Fig.~\ref{fig:transformation} (top).
+Indeed, we experimentally confirmed that this naive combination of HUDA and PU learning did not work in Sec.~\ref{experiments}.
+In the next section, we propose a new method to overcome this difficulty.